 There are some course-level WordPress settings that must be managed in WolfWare.

-- Prefix: The prefix is part of the URL for your WordPress site.
-The prefix will default to the space name, or you may enter a custom prefix.
-IMPORTANT: The prefix can only be set once.
+- Base Name: The Base Name is part of the URL for your WordPress site.
+For a Course space, select from the available base names.
+For a Project space, you may use the default space name or enter a custom Base Name.
+IMPORTANT: The Base Name can only be set once.

-- Tagline: This is an optional subtitle that will appear underneath the space name in the header of your WordPress site
+- Tagline: This is an optional subtitle that will appear underneath the space name in the header of your WordPress site.
+You may leave the Tagline blank and edit it later if you wish.

-- Availability: Select the date range when viewers may begin accessing your WordPress site
+- Availability: Select the date range when viewers may access your WordPress site.
+You may leave the end date blank.

 - Visibility/Access: This setting determines who can view your WordPress site.